Browse by Medical Category

 Seasonal affective disorder, or SAD, is a mood disorder characterized by depression related to a certain season of the year - especially winter.

 There are three different terms used to define substance-related disorders, including substance abuse, substance dependence, and chemical dependence.

-Depression can have a profound impact on an individual's quality of life and the impact of depression on well-being is comparable to or greater than many chronic medical conditions.
-Depression is currently the leading cause of disability in developed countries, and the fourth leading cause of disability worldwide.
-Projections estimate that depression will rise to be the second leading cause disability worldwide by 2020.
+Depression can profoundly impact an individual's quality of life.
+Its impact on well-being is comparable to or greater than many chronic medical conditions.
+Depression is currently the leading cause of disability in developed countries and the fourth leading cause of disability worldwide.
+Projections estimate that depression will be the second leading cause of disability worldwide by 2020.
 The annual cost of depression in the U.S. alone is approximately $70-80 billion.

-In addition to disability, depression has also been characterized by an increased risk of suicide, particularly in children and adolescents.
-In the last 50 years, the suicide rate for 15-19-year-olds has tripled, while the suicide rate for 10-14-year-olds has doubled.
+Depression has also been characterized by an increased risk of suicide, particularly in children and adolescents.
+In the last 50 years, the suicide rate has tripled for 15-19-year-olds and doubled for 10-14-year-olds.
 Currently, suicide ranks as the third leading cause of death in adolescents.

 Learn more about depression prevention, diagnosis and management from the members of our clinical team.

 Depression Treatment: Maurizio Fava, MD, looks at treatments for depression